-8 R. Good (1936).
+&lt;sup>8 R. Good (1936).
 On the Distribution of the Lizard Orchid (Himantoglossum hircinum Koch).
 New Phytologist 35: 142-170.

-The position was re-assessed by Carey (1999)9 in the light of a decline in the fortunes of the species from the 1930s at least until 1975.
+The position was re-assessed by Carey (1999) in the light of a decline in the fortunes of the species from the 1930s at least until 1975.
 He affirmed that climate change was significant, but also found that two successive wet growing seasons (viz.
 September to August) that were not followed by severe drought were required to produce viable seeds.
 It subsequently appeared that these conclusions might not be fully transferrable to plants outside Kent, and that plant size in the year of flowering was critical for seed production generally, although in Kent the plant size during the previous year was important as well (hence the two wet growing seasons).
 Other factors identified by Carey as favourable to Himantoglossum hircinum include the change of attitude towards the collection of wild plants, which may have given rise to the greater persistence of populations since the Second World War, so providing the opportunity of spread from a core-population.
 This is particularly relevant to a site such as at Sandwich, by far the largest in England, albeit that Carey's modelling of spread predicted that seed dispersal by wind would normally be up to a few hundred metres.
 It may be that this modelling does not cater sufficiently for exceptional dispersal events, although Carey offered as an alternative distribution vector the activities of golfers in transferring adhesive seeds from golf courses where the species was present.

 The surveys published in Philp (1982) and Philp (2010) indicate an expansion after the 1970s.
 The former survey (1971-80) located the species in only six tetrads, and described the plant as one of fixed sand-dunes and occasionally present by woodland margins or in scrub.
 The only population then regarded as regular was at Sandwich Bay, where the numbers of flowering plants varied greatly from season to season, and this accounted for five of the six tetrads, the remaining record being on chalk downland at Otford in 1978, an example of the 'come and go' characteristic appearances of this species.
 However, during the course of the 1991-2005 survey, 17 tetrad records were made as a result of the species appearing in a number of new localities, with the result that the overall population was probably the highest ever known in the county.
-Carey & Farrell (2002)10 considered that the turn-around point for the fortunes of this species in England was around 1994.
-This trend of new appearances has continued since, as may be seen from the 2010-16 distribution map, which also gives 21 tetrads (represented by 24 monad records), but not all the same ones as in the 1991-2005 distribution map (reproduced by kind permission of the late Eric Philp and the Kent Field Club).
-There are also (see table below) further records which fell between the 1991-2005 survey and the beginning of surveying for BSBI date class 2010-19.
+Carey & Farrell (2002) considered that the turn-around point for the fortunes of this species in England was around 1994.
+This trend of new appearances has continued since, as may be seen from the 2010-17 distribution map, which also gives 23 tetrads (represented by 26 different monad records), but not all the